What is a Validation Engineer and How Can You Become One?

 Even within pharmaceutical and medical device manufacturing, there are several types of validation roles.
 Each of these roles focuses on a different part of the manufacturing pathway and can serve as a validation speciality.
 Examples include:

-is one part of a larger validation process.
-Equipment validation which is more commonly referred to as equipment qualification is the regulated and documented act of proving that a mechanical, piping, software system or subsystem is installed correctly, operates as required and performs as expected under load.
+Equipment validation, also referred to as equipment qualification, is one part of a larger validation process.
+It involves the regulated and documented act of proving that a mechanical, piping, software system, or subsystem is installed correctly, operates as required, and performs as expected under load.
 Qualification is normally used for:

 • Equipment